dilipcgawade/dilipcgawade/README.md

 Currently working on a BlackJack game using React.js.
 I came to know about this game when I was watching a tutorial for JavaScript on freecodecamp YouTube channel.

-If you are hiring for Junior roles or even if you have some internship please feel free to connect with me.
+If you are hiring for Junior roles or even if you have some internship regarding frontend development (React.js) please feel free to connect with me.

 Thanks and regards,